Sebastiaan76/truefx-downloader/README.md

 NOTE:
-This Code currently doesn't work.
+The main download script download.py currently doesn't work.
 The folks at www.truefx.com did a complete site redesign, and as such I'll need to basically re-write this script.
 Currently time doesn't allow that, so feel free to use this code or parts of it to make your own re-factor!

 # truefx-downloader